 Pros: Defensio is a service similar to Akismet, but weighs content from each website (blog, forum, etc) separately to avoid mistakes.
 You register each web property you want protected and obtain an API key for each.
 Slow to learn at first, but avoids false-positive/negative and cross-property disasters like I mentioned above with Akismet.
 This service is a favorite of mine.
 Additionally offers profanity / file link protections, as well as customizable filters.
 (Link)

 Cons: Slow to learn at first.
 Might require you to manually flag content until it learns.
-Currently free, though they mention possibly charging for the service in the future for commercial users.
+Currently free, though they mention.

 Pros: Filters access at the http level, by blocking proxies, historically abusive IP addresses, suspicious user-agents, and malformed requests.
 Cuts down on bandwidth, spammers, users who are accessing site content through known proxies, etc. Conserves server bandwidth and resources, as pages are not served up at all when a block is performed.
 No training required.